tsackton/taelgar/Gazetteer/Greater Dunmar/Realms/Nardith/Tharn Todor.md

 >[!info]+ Information
 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

+%% some details in various notes from one shots with Riswynn, but otherwise just needs a bit of development %%

 The first city and capital of the Dwarven kingdom of [[Nardith]], in the [[Yuvanti Mountains]].